timothyshull/programming_notes/hardware/digital_design.md

     - ALUSrc is
         - 0 for R-type instructions to choose SrcB from the register file
         - 1 for lw and sw to choose SignImm
-    - useful to enhance the datapath’s capabilities by adding a multiplexer to choose inputs from several possibilities
+    - useful to enhance the datapath's capabilities by adding a multiplexer to choose inputs from several possibilities
     - add another multiplexer to choose between ReadData and ALUResult because R-type instructions write the ALUResult to the register file
         - output Result
         - controlled by another new signal, MemtoReg
             - 0 for R-type instructions to choose Result from the ALUResult
             - 1 for lw to choose ReadData
-            - don’t care about the value for sw because sw does not write to the register file
+            - don't care about the value for sw because sw does not write to the register file
     - add a third multiplexer to choose WriteReg from the appropriate field of the instruction because the register is specified by the rd field, Instr15:11, for R-type instructions
         - multiplexer is controlled by RegDst
             - 1 for R-type instructions to choose WriteReg from the rd field, Instr15:11
             - 0 for lw to choose the rt field, Instr20:16
-            - don’t care about the value of RegDst for sw because sw does not write to the register file
+            - don't care about the value of RegDst for sw because sw does not write to the register file
 - extend the datapath to handle beq
     - beq compares two registers
         - if equal it takes the branch by adding the branch offset to the program counter